polyphony-chat/docs/SPECIFICATION.md

 Because `KeyPackages` are supposed to be used only once, it is recommended that servers store multiple valid `KeyPackages` for each user.
 A server must notify a client when it is running low on `KeyPackages` for a user.
 Consult the Client-Server-API for more information on how servers should request new `KeyPackages` from clients.
 Servers should delete a `KeyPackage` when it is no longer valid.

+!!! note "About keys"

+    It is recommended that keys are to be generated using the `EdDSA` signature scheme, however, other signature schemes may be used as well.

 #### 6.1.1 Last resort KeyPackages

 A "last resort" `KeyPackage` is a `KeyPackage` which can be used multiple times.
 Such `KeyPackages` are only to be given out to clients when a server has no more valid, regular `KeyPackages` available for a user.
 This is to prevent DoS attacks, where a malicious client could request a large amount of `KeyPackages` for a user, causing other users not being able to adding the attacked user to an encrypted group or guild channel.